mouhamadsalao/powercli-multiple-portgroup-esxi/README.md

 1. Open a PowerShell terminal.
 2. Navigate to the project directory.
+3. Create a csv file(semi-colon separation) with two rows named: portgroup and vlan
-3. Run the script using the following command:
+4. Run the script using the following command:

    ```powershell
    ./Create-PortGroups.ps1